How do we study and understand the behavior of subatomic particles?

 Quantum Mechanics and Subatomic Particles

 The behavior of subatomic particles is primarily described by quantum mechanics, which diverges significantly from classical physics principles such as causality, objectivity, and determinism.
 A recent study proposes a granular relativistic electrodynamical model of the electron, suggesting that subatomic particles can be conceived as undulating granular systems.
 This model captures the measured values of electron observables and predicts its mass based on the stability of its substructure, involving numerous subparticles forming real waves.
-This approach allows for a fundamentally realist interpretation of quantum phenomena, including wave-particle duality, quantization, and entanglement, by considering particles as composed of fluctuating subcorpuscles.
+This approach allows for a fundamentally realist interpretation of quantum phenomena, including wave-particle duality, quantization, and entanglement, by considering particles as composed of fluctuating subcorpuscles1.

 Quantum Simulations and Experimental Techniques

 Quantum simulations offer a promising method to study subatomic particles, especially when traditional computational methods fall short.
 For instance, a quantum simulator using a chain of trapped ions has been proposed to simulate a one-dimensional version of quantum electrodynamics.
-This approach leverages state-of-the-art experimental technology to manipulate cold trapped ions, providing a new avenue to understand particle interactions.
+This approach leverages state-of-the-art experimental technology to manipulate cold trapped ions, providing a new avenue to understand particle interactions2.

 Educational Tools for Particle Physics

 Educational tools like TOPAS_edu have been developed to help students and researchers understand the stochastic nature of subatomic particles.
 This tool allows users to set up simulated particle sources and visualize particle trajectories, making it easier to grasp complex concepts such as particle transport and interaction.
-By adjusting parameters and analyzing simulated results, students can gain a deeper understanding of subatomic physics.
+By adjusting parameters and analyzing simulated results, students can gain a deeper understanding of subatomic physics3.

 Classical Mechanics and Subatomic Particles

 Interestingly, some studies have attempted to model subatomic particles using classical mechanics.
 By using the physics of sound waves, researchers have calculated the energy levels of electrons and the first two atoms, hydrogen and helium, using methods like spring-mass systems and wave systems.
-These classical approaches have shown that it is possible to calculate energies that align with quantum mechanical predictions.
+These classical approaches have shown that it is possible to calculate energies that align with quantum mechanical predictions4.

 Historical Context and Fundamental Tools